915fonzie/Movie-Watchlist/README.md

-For this project, responsive design wasn't part of it so the live example is only one size, I recommend using on a desktop for the live example: [https://fonzie-movie-watchlist.netlify.app](https://fonzie-movie-watchlist.netlify.app/)
+For this project, responsive design wasn't part of it so the live example is only one size, I recommend using a desktop or something with a larger screen for the live example: [https://fonzie-movie-watchlist.netlify.app](https://fonzie-movie-watchlist.netlify.app/)
 ## About Scrimba